 Regular attendance is important for academic success.
 The Board of Education, administrators, and teachers strongly support regular attendance.
-There is a direct correlation between the habits of students today and their work habits in the future.
+There is a direct correlation between habits of students today and their work habits in the future.
 Families and schools must work together to support good attendance.
-A written excuse or telephone call is required from you each time your child is absent or tardy, otherwise, the absence is recorded as unexcused.
-If there is to be a change in your child's transportation home from school we need a phone call, an email, or a written note from the parent.
+A written excuse or telephone call is required from you each time your child is absent or tardy, otherwise the absence is recorded as unexcused.
+If there is to be a change in your child's transportation home from school we need a phone call, an email or a written note from the parent.
 Otherwise, he/she will be sent home as usual.
+PLEASE INFORM THE SCHOOL OF ANY CHANGES IN BABY-SITTERS, ADDRESSES, PARENTS PLACE OF EMPLOYMENT AND PHONE NUMBERS.
+WE DO NEED EMERGENCY PHONE NUMBERS.